Crossworlds

 “Let’s just check in the back,” Savannah said.

-She was almost surprised when she found what she had seen.
+She was almost surprised when she found what she saw.
 They bought a pair of bright yellow sandals Savannah liked, but Betty hated.

 “You have no sense of style,” she said.
 “Those are ugly.”